 Do you remember the horrendous reports of Indigenous, Inuit and Métis youth suicides?
 Native healers and government interventions have stemmed the losses, however, the underlying causes remain unchanged and a significant portion of Canada’s population is woefully underserved.
-As vulnerable youths become young adults, they will need other mental health supports.
+As vulnerable youths become young adults, they will need other mental health support.

 Indigenous Mental Health: The Human Costs

-Suffering from racism, stereotypes, ignorance, and devastated by historical government interventions, Indigenous people in Canada deal with serious challenges regarding mental illness and inadequate health care services.
+Suffering from racism, stereotypes, ignorance, and being devastated by historical government interventions, Indigenous people in Canada deal with serious challenges regarding mental illness and inadequate health care services.

 Indigenous on reserves are twice as likely as the non-Indigenous population to experience major depression and other mental illnesses.
 A survey found 16% of First Nation adults living on reserve experienced major depression, compared to 8% of the Canadian population.
 First Nations youth are nine times more likely to experience mental health problems than their Canadian peers, according to the Library of Parliament

-The British Columbia Aboriginal Survivors Study found only two of 127 residential school survivors to be free of mental illness, 30.4% experienced a major depressive episode, 26.1% chronic depression and 64.2% post-traumatic stress disorder (PTSD).
+The British Columbia Aboriginal Survivors Study found only two of 127 residential school survivors to be free of mental illness, 30.4% experienced a major depressive episode, 26.1% had chronic depression and 64.2% had post-traumatic stress disorder (PTSD).

 Each of these disorders is a risk factor for suicide.
 Statistics Canada reports that suicide rates among First Nations youth are five to seven times that of non-Indigenous youth and Inuit youth at a rate of eleven times greater.
 First Nations men die by suicide 2.4 times the national average and women five times.

 Centuries of victimization through colonization, residential schools, child welfare programs (including the Sixties Scoop), and intergenerational trauma have led to these mental health challenges, higher rates of suicide, and substance abuse.
-These are compounded on reserves and in isolated communities by the lack of housing, food security, and clean water essential for mental wellbeing.
-Further, the struggle to hold onto traditions in the face of overwhelming Western values and thinking worsen the plight.
+These are compounded on reserves and in isolated communities by the lack of housing, food security, and clean water essential for mental well-being.
+Further, the struggle to hold onto traditions in the face of overwhelming Western values and thinking worsens the plight.